osohq/oso/languages/python/docs/auth-models/context.rst

    :lines: 1-7

 The above class exposes a `var` method that reads the application's environment variables and returns the value asked for.
-We can then register the class with :python:`register_python_class`, which will let us use it in polar rules.
+We can then register the class with :python:`register_class`, which will let us use it in polar rules.

 We can add a new allow rule that allows an actor to access a resource if the application is in development mode.